Why use the Adoption Support Gateway?

 To help these families, our service provides fast and easy access to a range of therapeutic assessments and interventions.

 Access to a wide range of therapeutic support to meet a range of needs

 Our service provides support at every level of need in order to provide the best interventions for adoptive families.
 This includes preventive support and highly specialist clinical services:

-Preventative interventions: We primarily offer two different types of parenting programmes adapted to address issues relevant to adoptive parents: the Supportive Programme for Parents of Teenagers (STOP) and Webster Stratton Incredible Years, which is accredited by C4EO, the Centre for Excellence and Outcomes in Children and Young People’s Services.
+Preventative interventions: We primarily offer two different types of parenting programmes adapted to address issues relevant to adoptive parents: the Supportive Programme for Parents of Teenagers (STOP) and Webster Stratton Incredible Years.
 In addition to these programmes we will be conducting a range of workshops designed to address issues relevant to adoptive parents.